-Laura Hoey is the office managing partner for the Chicago office, co-leader of the Government Enforcement and White Collar Group and co-leader of the Health Care and Life Sciences Industry Group at Ropes & Gray LLP.
+Laura Hoey is the office managing partner for the Chicago office and co-leader of the Health Care and Life Sciences Industry Group at Ropes & Gray LLP.
+Laura is also a former co-leader of the Government Enforcement and White Collar Group.
 Laura combines her trial and investigative skills as a former federal health care fraud prosecutor with extensive experience in the health care industry.
 Laura is known for creative and tenacious defenses and for efficient, well-managed internal investigations.

 She represents clients in the pharmaceutical, medical device, diagnostic laboratory, and dental industries who are facing government investigations and Congressional inquiries.
 Laura conducts internal investigations in all types of government and regulatory compliance matters including: